-We now describe how we will test our hypotheses about the consequences of maximalist and minimalist approaches to model specification.
-When our analysis involves significance testing, we set $\alpha = .001$ .
-We will also report 99.9% confidence intervals and odds ratios to contextualize the results further.
+We now describe how we tested our hypotheses about the consequences of maximalist and minimalist approaches to model specification.
+When our analysis involved significance testing, we set $\alpha = .001$.
+We also report 99.9% confidence intervals and odds ratios to contextualize the results further.

-H1a-1c focuses on over-specified models.
-To test H1a (lower power for over-specified models), we will use only cases with correctly or over-specified models.
-We will report the percentage of conditions that show greater than a 3% difference in power such that power is lower when models are over-specified.
-We will also use a multilevel logistic regression model with random intercepts for the data analysis model (within-subjects factor since each generated sample of data is analyzed using all six data analysis models) to predict rejection.
-The model has six main effects: model specification (over vs. correct), generating model (dummy coded with Model 7 as the reference category), sample size (sequentially coded), effect size (sequentially coded), type of X (continuous vs. dichotomous), and number of moderated paths in the analysis model (sequentially coded).
-We will fit two separate models: one for continuous W and one for dichotomous W since we have an incomplete design where Models 58 and 59 are only used as generating and analysis models when W is dichotomous (see Table 2 for a list of simulation conditions).
+H1a-1c focused on over-specified models.
+To test H1a (lower power for over-specified models), we used only cases with correctly or over-specified models.
+We used a multilevel logistic regression model with random intercepts for the data analysis model (within-subjects factor since each generated sample of data is analyzed using all six data analysis models) to predict rejection.
+The model had six main effects: model specification (over vs. correct), generating model (dummy coded with Model 7 as the reference category), sample size (sequentially coded), effect size (sequentially coded), type of X (continuous vs. dichotomous), and number of moderated paths in the analysis model (sequentially coded).
+We fit two separate models: one for continuous W and one for dichotomous W since we had an incomplete design where Models 58 and 59 were only used as generating and analysis models when W was dichotomous (see Table 2 for a list of conditions).
+H1a would be supported if we find a significant coefficient for model specified for with over vs. correct specification to determine power.
+Hypothesis 1.1a will be tested in the same manner but comparing underspecified to correctly specified models.
+We have no directional hypotheses for this test.
+We believe that in some cases underspecification may increase power and in other cases decrease power.
+We will use the exploratory interactions to identify such cases.